Return of the Ancients

 • Abyss Omens no longer drop below level 65.

 Defeat all three Abyssal faction bosses to receive the key to the Well of Souls, which unlocks the final fight.
-The reveal-era pinnacle name "Vessel of Kulemak" is not confirmed in the 0.5 patch notes — the section avoids asserting it.
+The reveal-era pinnacle name "Vessel of Kulemak" has not yet surfaced in the 0.5 patch notes; the community label is preserved here for context.

 Why this matters Per the reveal: this structural pattern (quest → fixed Atlas location → tree → pinnacle key from sub-bosses) makes endgame leagues "much more friendly for new players" by giving obvious goals and a guided experience.
 It applies to every league mechanic, even the ones not getting major content drops.